Memorable Manitobans: Lionel Edward “Leo” Nicholson (1894-1947)

 With Leo as her manager, Lillian’s found success on the silver screen.
 Her first role in the 1919 movie The Day She Paid was followed by a flurry of roles, mostly dramas and Westerns.
 She made five movies in 1920, seven in 1921, and six in 1922.
 Then, none in 1923.
 Her father-in-law died that year in California after a long illness.
 Leo accompanied the body back to Winnipeg for burial while Lillian locked up their California house and divorced him.
 Her movie output resumed,waned gradually in the early 1930s, then ended in 1940 after a series of uncredited roles as nurses or telephone operators, and she died quietly on 5 January 1954.

 Leo Nicholson remarried (Marjorie Isobel Taaffe) but had no children.
-He died after a brief illness on 28 October 1947, in Vancouver.
+He died at Vancouver after a brief illness on 28 October 1947.

-We thank Nick Bawlf and Alix Bawlf for providing additional information used in this profile.
+We thank Nick Bawlf and Alix Bawlf for providing additional information used here.

 This page was prepared by Gordon Goldsborough.